Creating a design¶

 IP description files¶

-node, followed by the direction of in
+key, followed by the direction - in

 , out